-- experiences of people in the service
+- experiences of people using the service

 - staff practices

 - communication and interactions.

-- people using the service

-- staff

-- relatives, friends and carers of people using the service
+- people using the service - staff - relatives, advocates friends and carers of people using in the service - other professionals who provide support to the service or individuals.

-- Visiting professionals.

-- policies and procedures - minutes of meetings and action plans for people, staff and relatives - complaint and concerns records, audits and outcomes - accident/incident records, audits and outcomes - manager's overview of training, supervision, SSSC registration.
+- policies and procedures relating to quality assurance - minutes of meetings and action plans for people, staff and relatives - · complaint and concerns records, audits and outcomes - · accident/incident records, audits and outcomes - manager's overview of training, supervision, SSSC registration - improvement plan /service development plan.

-- quality assurance and oversight of relevant policies, procedures, records and outcomes - for example, medication, support plans, the environment how the improvement plans are developed, updated and shared - how the service gathers feedback and action taken, including how this is built into induction and supervision - analysis / evaluations from participation methods/activities.
+- quality assurance and oversight of relevant policies, procedures, records and outcomes - for example, personal plans, staff recruitment and training - how the improvement plans are developed, updated and shared - how the service gathers feedback from people using the service and other stakeholders and action taken, including how this is built into staff induction and supervision - analysis/evaluations from participation methods/activities.